opslaba/docker-compose-lib/mongo6/README.md

-# docker compose with kafka for development
+# docker compose with mongodb for development

 ## Diagram
 ![Diagram](./Diagram.jpg)